puppetlabs/puppetdb/documentation/api/wire_format/configure_expiration_format_v1.markdown

 #### `producer_timestamp`

 DateTime.
-The time of command submission from the Puppet master to PuppetDB, according to the clock on the Puppet master.
+The time of command submission from the Puppet Server to PuppetDB, according to the clock on the Puppet Server.

 `producer_timestamp` is optional but *highly* recommended.
 When provided, it is used to determine the precedence between this command and other commands that modify the same node.
-This field is provided by, and should thus reflect the clock of, the Puppet master.
+This field is provided by, and should thus reflect the clock of, the Puppet Server.

 When `producer_timestamp` is not provided, the PuppetDB server's local time is used.
 If another command is received for a node while a non-timestamped